prime-project-uic/package.development/README.md

 introduce the most straightforward approach.
 Further details of adding a data set can be found in [here](http://r-pkgs.had.co.nz/data.html)

-## Use the `devtools::use_data`
+## Use the `usethis::use_data`

 Let’s create two random vectors and save them into the `prime.test` package.
 Note that in order to run the following code, you need to use the Rstudio to open your package `project`.
-Copy the folloiwng code to your R console and run.
-If everything is ok, you should get a notation saying your data set has been added into your package.
+Copy the following code to your R console and run.
+If everything is OK, you should get a notation saying your data set has been added into your package.

 ``` r